Landing gear

-Landing gear is the undercarriage of an aircraft or spacecraft that is used for taxiing, takeoff or landing.
-For aircraft, it is generally needed for all three of these.
+Landing gear is the undercarriage of an aircraft or spacecraft that is used for engaging the surface — typically land, but may also be the surface of a water body — when parking, taxiing, taking off or landing.
 It was also formerly called alighting gear by some manufacturers, such as the Glenn L. Martin Company.
 For aircraft, Stinton makes the terminology distinction undercarriage (British) = landing gear (US).